kellykochanski/rescal-snow/README.md

 See [AUTHORS.md](AUTHORS.md).

 ## 7. License
 GNU GPL 3.0 or any later version.
-See [docs/LICENSE.md](docs/LICENSE.md).
+See [LICENSE](LICENSE).
 SPDX-License-Identifier: GPL-3.0-or-later.
 This document was released from Lawrence Livermore National Laboratory under open source software release LLNL-CODE-785837; see [NOTICE](NOTICE) for details.